Thursday, March 28, 2024

 In the Monroe County case of Nelson v.
 Wilkins, No. 1381-CV-2022 (C.P.
 Monroe Co.
 Jan.
 26, 2024 C. Daniel Higgins, Jr., J.), the court granted a Defendant’s Motion to Compel a Plaintiff to provide information to the IME doctor during an independent medical examination of a Plaintiff in a personal injury case arising out of a motor vehicle accident.

 According to the decision, the Plaintiff had appeared for an examination but refused to answer the IME doctor’s questions, asserting that the questions were allegedly outside the scope of Pa.
 R.C.P.
-4010 about the occurrence of the accident that lead to the Plaintiff’s alleged injuries.
+4010 about the occurrence of the accident that led to the Plaintiff’s alleged injuries.

 Judge Higgins noted that the rule provides that the examiner is limited to inquiring regarding the facts of liability germane to the issue of damages.
 The court found that the Plaintiff’s attorney’s position that the IME doctor should not ask questions regarding the history of the accident that could relate to liability and the Plaintiff’s argument that the doctor could avoid the problem by reviewing depositions, police reports, Interrogatories, and other discovery materials “was untenable” because it placed too high of a burden on the IME doctor.